MicrosoftDocs/learn/learn-pr/azure/protect-apis-on-api-management/includes/3-exercise-remove-header.md

 To save time, let's start by running a script to host our RESTful API in Azure.
 The script performs the following steps:

 - It creates an Azure App Service plan in the free tier.
-- It create a Web API within an Azure App Service, which is configured for Git deployment from a local repo.
+- It creates a Web API within an Azure App Service, which is configured for Git deployment from a local repo.
 - It sets account-level deployment credentials for our app.
-- It configure Git locally.
+- It configures Git locally.
 - It deploys our Web API to our App Service instance.

 1. To clone the repo that contains the source for our app, run the following `git clone` command in the Cloud Shell: